Would love your thoughts, please comment at the end of the post!

 Stay Positive, Be Grateful

-- Reasons why you had a surgery
+- The reasons why you had the surgery

-- Then also making a list of things that you are grateful for that do not involve around eating basically
+- The list of things that you are grateful for apart from good food.

 Begin With Proteins

 How to eat for Thanksgiving?
 Here are some useful tips about what to put on your plate.

 - Always start off with your protein, if you are a year into surgery or more.